-Better conditions at Kvik Hockey Arena in Herning, Denmark
+Better conditions at Kvik Hockey Arena in Herning, Denmark (needs translation)

 Slicing ice rink operating costs multiplies bottom-line benefits